IBMDeveloperBNL/hlfabric-lab/README.md

 ![](./images/24-connecting-parts-4.png)

-The government organization can update the pledge with the total fund approved, funding type and the fund installment per transfer.
+The government organization can update the project pledge with the total funding approved, the funding type and the fund installment per transfer.
 To update the project pledge with these details, invoke the controller with the following parameters...

 ![](./images/25-connecting-parts-5.png)